-Warrants have been valued at \$5,468 based upon the Black-Scholes option pricing model with the following assumptions: (1) a risk-free interest rate of 0.5%; (2) warrant expected life of two years; (3) expected volatility of 126% and (4) dividend yield of nil.
+The finder's warrants have been valued at \$5,468 based upon the Black-Scholes option pricing model with the following assumptions: (1) a risk-free interest rate of 0.5%; (2) warrant expected life of two years; (3) expected volatility of 126% and (4) dividend yield of nil.
 The Company has recorded the fair value of the Finder's Warrants as share issuance costs.

-On December 22, 2015 the Company issued 924,000 Common shares at a price of \$0.025 per Common share as a partial payment for outstanding consulting fee and bonus owing by the Company to certain of its consultants located in Bolivia.
+On December 22, 2015 the Company issued 9,240 Shares at a value of \$2.50 per Share as a partial payment for outstanding consulting fee and bonus owing by the Company to certain of its consultants located in Bolivia.